Downloading and Installation¶

 python setup.py install

-For Anaconda Python, lmfit is not an official packages, but several Anaconda channels provide it, allowing installation with (for example):
+For Anaconda Python, lmfit is not an official package, but several Anaconda channels provide it, allowing installation with (for example):

 To get the latest development version, use: